 Lindsey, my husband recently submitted his DNA to learn more about his ancestry.
-In the process, he discovered he had a daughter he never knew about.
+In the process he discovered he had a daughter he had never known about.
 How does this affect our estate plan? – Katrina

-First, while these online DNA tests can reveal unknown familial relationships, these tests alone cannot prove paternity in a court of law.
-In Arkansas, paternity tests, at minimum, must be given by a qualified expert appointed by the court and that expert must either testify in court as to his or her findings or submit a written affidavit with their results.
-Accordingly, your husband’s daughter couldn’t use their current DNA tests as proof of his paternity.
+First, while these online DNA tests can reveal unknown familial relationships, they can’t prove paternity in a court of law.
+In Arkansas, paternity tests, at minimum, must be given by a qualified expert the court appoints.
+That expert must either testify in court about his or her findings or submit a written affidavit with those results.
+So, your husband’s daughter couldn’t use her current DNA tests as proof of his paternity.

 Still, it’s a good idea to change your current estate plans to at least mention his daughter’s name and to specifically disinherit her.
 If you do not specifically mention a living child in your estate plan, Arkansas law presumes you forgot about them.
 Such “forgotten” children (pretermitted heirs, in legal terms) may inherit an intestate share from your estate.
 This is the share they would have received if you didn’t have an estate plan at all!